richcreations/Ghettotator/README.md

     * This reg is set from Vx commands control mode (position = 0, speed = 1) = 9
 * RB, custom command to reboot controller

+## Troubleshooting
+Understanding how to stepper motors work in general can help users fix many problems than can arise while operating Wire Wiggler.
+While it is out of scope to discuss stepper concepts here, it is worthy of note that the mechanics should be as well balanced and friction free as possible.
 ## Contribute

 The main repository lives on [Github](https://github.com/truglodite/satnogs-rotator-firmware).